What is HIV?

 What is AIDS?

-AIDS stands for Acquired Immune Deficiency Syndrome.
-AIDS is a term used when a person’s immune system begins to struggle to do its job and people begin to develop a number of infections and illnesses that they wouldn’t normally get if their immune system were healthy.
-This is because of the damage caused by HIV.
-This progression to developing AIDS can be successfully stopped if HIV treatment is started (WHO, 2015).
+AIDS stands for 'Acquired Immune Deficiency Syndrome'.
+It is a term used when a person’s immune system begins to weaken due to the damage caused by HIV.
+This can lead to the development of a number of infections and illnesses.
+However, this progression to developing AIDS can be successfully stopped if HIV treatment is begun (WHO, 2015).

 HIV in Ireland

 Around 350 people in Ireland contract HIV each year (Health Protection Surveillance Centre).
 Around half of them are MSM (men who have sex with men).
 Just under half of new infections are people aged 25 to 34.